Juan Ignacio Martínez

-Juan Ignacio Martínez Jiménez ([xwaniɣˈnaθjo maɾˈtineθ xiˈmeneθ]; born 23 June 1964), is a Spanish football coach and former player, who played as a left back, and is a current head coach.
+Juan Ignacio Martínez Jiménez ([xwaniɣˈnaθjo maɾˈtineθ xiˈmeneθ]; born 23 June 1964), commonly known by his initials JIM, is a Spanish football coach and former player, who played as a left back.
+He last managed Foolad in the Persian Gulf Pro League.

+Having only played as high as Segunda División B, he began managing at age 33 and led Levante, Valladolid and Almería in La Liga, and four clubs in the Segunda División.
+Abroad, he had spells in Kuwait, China and Iran.

 Playing career

 Martínez was born in Alicante.
 After playing youth football for both Alicante CF and Elche CF he competed only at amateur level during his career, never in higher than the third division.
 He played for Elche CF Ilicitano, CD Benicarló, UD Melilla – due to his compulsory military service – Alicante, UD Vall de Uxó, UD Almansa and FC Torrevieja.

 Martínez ended his career in 1990, at only 26.